gajus/eslint-plugin-jsdoc/README.md

 Requires that each `@param` tag has a `description` value.

-<a name="eslint-plugin-jsdoc-rules-require-param-description-options-23"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-description-options-25"></a>
 #### Options

-<a name="eslint-plugin-jsdoc-rules-require-param-description-options-23-contexts-6"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-description-options-25-contexts-8"></a>
 ##### <code>contexts</code>

-Set this to an array of strings representing the AST context where you wish the rule to be applied.
+Set this to an array of strings representing the AST context (or an object with `context` and `comment` properties) where you wish the rule to be applied.
 Overrides the default contexts (see below).
 Set to `"any"` if you want the rule to apply to any jsdoc block throughout your files (as is necessary for finding function blocks not attached to a function declaration or